-In recent years, global demand for ﬁne wines has accelerated in tandem with a growing population of HNWI.
+In recent years, global demand for ﬁne wines has accelerated in tandem with a growing population of HNWIs.

-With supply being further reduced each time a bottle is consumed, ﬁne wine enjoys a unique inverted supply curve.
+With supply diminishing each time a bottle is consumed, ﬁne wine enjoys a unique inverted supply curve.

-as well as added diversification due to a low correlation with other asset classes.
-Since its inception in 1988, the Liv-ex Benchmark Fine Wine Investables Index has grown 1,648% at an average annualized growth rate of 14.8%.
+They also offer diversification due to a low correlation with other asset classes.
+Since its inception in 1988, the Liv-ex Benchmark Fine Wine Investables Index has grown 1,648% at an average annualised growth rate of 14.8%.

-Bordeaux wines have always been at the heart of a Fine Wines investment strategy.
+Bordeaux wines have always been at the heart of any fine wine investment strategy.

-as it is not only the biggest category by volume traded but also holds the longest history spanning back several hundreds of years.
-Bordeaux is clearly the most liquid region with a high number of transactions taking place daily in major cities such as London, Hong Kong as well as on the Liv-ex exchange.
+It is not only the largest category traded by volume but it also has the longest production history spanning several hundred years.
+Bordeaux is also the most liquid region, with a substantial number of transactions taking place daily in major cities such as London and Hong Kong, as well as on the Liv-ex.

-and the overall quality of its wines is clearly on the rise with numerous wineries reaching now international acclaim on a regular basis.
-The market for Piedmont wines is similar to some extent to that of Burgundy.
-By comparison, Super Tuscans produce high volumes, like Bordeaux, and thus offer different market dynamics with a strong float and a clear market price for their wines.
+The overall quality of Italian wines is on the rise, with numerous wineries now earning international acclaim .
+The market for wines from Piedmont is similar to some extent to that of Burgundy.
+By comparison, Super Tuscans are produced in volume, like Bordeaux, and thus offer different market dynamics with a strong float and a clear market prices.

-The U.S. market for fine wine is now the largest market in the world.
+The U.S. market for fine wine is now the largest in the world.

-It is largely supported by a rising number of top quality wineries in the Napa Valley and across the country.
-This rise in quality has translated in a growing demand from importing countries in Asia and Europe.
+It is largely supported by a rising number of top-quality wineries in the Napa Valley and across the country.
+This rise in quality has translated into a growing demand from importers located in Asia and Europe.

-Finally, the Spirits market benefits from a global supply demand imbalance, particularly true for old Single Malt Whiskeys due to historical capacity constraints and limited production.
-The sharp rise in demand, including from mainland China, has only made these spirits even rarer and more valuable.
+Finally, the Spirits market benefits from a global supply/demand imbalance, a relationship that particularly holds true for old Single Malt Whiskeys due to historical capacity constraints and limited production.
+The sharp rise in demand, including from mainland China, has made these spirits even rarer and more valuable.

 Burgundy is one of the most complex wine regions in the world.

-with hundreds of small appellations and micro parcels.
-Top wines are usually produced at the level of a few thousands bottles per year, when Petrus as a benchmark is produced at 28 000 bottles per year and is already considered as one of the rarest Bordeaux.
+It is comprised of hundreds of small appellations and micro parcels.
+Top wines are usually produced at the level of a few thousands bottles per year; as a benchmark, Pétrus produces 28,000 bottles per year, putting its yield roughly on par with the rarest Bordeaux.

 We believe that the dynamics of the fine wine market are still very much intact today.

-Primarily, the market offers a structural shortage of supply due to regulatory constraints and yield restrictions.
-Increasing demand from globalization and a rapidly growing number of luxury-hungry consumers add further upward pressure to prices.
+Primarily, the market offers a structural supply shortage due to regulatory constraints and yield restrictions.
+Increasing demand from globalisation and a rapidly growing number of luxury-hungry consumers add further upward pressure to prices.
 Fine wine also has the unique characteristic of improving in quality as it matures.
-The combination of these factors is supportive of higher prices over time making fine wines a particularly attractive asset class.
+This combination of factors is supportive of higher prices over time, making fine wine a particularly attractive asset class.